 Do you enjoy working with students of all ages?
 Are you looking for a job that allows you the opportunity to kayak, snorkel, and share the marine environment?
 Are you a self-motivated, hard-working individual?
-Then the Pigeon Key Foundation, a 501(c) not-for-profit organization, is looking for you to be a part of our 2016 intern team.
-Start date in early-February with a TBD end date in mid-August.
+Then the Pigeon Key Foundation, a 501(c) not-for-profit organization, is looking for you to be a part of our 2018 intern team.
+Start date in mid-February with a TBD end date in mid-August.
 Possibility of full-time employment may exist to hired interns who demonstrate a superior ability at the position.
 Internship provides weekly stipend and on-island housing, as well as food when groups are present.

 Marine Science Education Intern Responsibilities: